Arithmetic of triangles: Dissection of triangles into triangles

 \section{Dissection of triangles into triangles}

-We will use the set $ \mathbb {N} _2 $ to write solution of the following problem.
 It is known \cite{Dui,Gam} that a square can be dissected into at least 21 squares of different sides.
 It is also known \cite{Tut1}-\cite{DraHam} that a triangle can be dissected into at least 15 similar triangles of different sides.
-At the same, it is considered that the triangles, one of which is a mirror image of the other are different.
-On (Fig.~\ref{f21}) we have one of two possible optimum dissection of the triangle. \\
+At the same, it is considered that the triangles, one of which is a mirror image of the other are different.\\ To describe the dissection of triangle, we will use the simplified version of the set $\mathbb{R}_2$.
+Let us take the set $\mathbb{R}_{02}= \{\pm \<x >=\pm (x^2,x); x\in\mathbb{R} \}$ with the multiplication

+and addition (\ref{3}).
+The elements of $\mathbb{R}_{02}$ are interpreted in the same way as the elements of set $\mathbb{R}_{2}$, as similar triangles.
+But elements $(x^2,x)$ describes triangles without an edge.